PRESERVATION NORTH CAROLINA COVID-19 POLICY:

 And factory mills, schools, churches, general stores, and even the occasional big pink puppy.

 We’re fondly referred to as “the animal shelter for old houses,” it’s a fun nickname, but a responsibility we take to heart.
-Through our national recognized and award-winning Endangered Properties Program we’ve rescued over 800 old, interesting, historic, sometimes abandoned, but always important properties.
+Through our nationally recognized and award-winning Endangered Properties Program we’ve rescued over 800 old, interesting, historic, sometimes abandoned, but always important properties.
 There’s a story behind each one and we are committed to telling it.

 But we don’t do it alone.